Power BI vs. Tableau- Which Data Visualization Tool is Right?

 Use of Deneb for Advanced Visuals:

 For users seeking more advanced visualization capabilities, Power BI integrates with Deneb, a custom visual that leverages the Vega and Vega-Lite languages.
 This allows for creating highly customized and intricate visualizations, pushing the boundaries of what can be achieved with standard visuals.
 Deneb provides the flexibility to create bespoke visuals tailored to specific analytical needs, although it may require a deeper understanding of coding and visualization design.
+Please not that while Deneb exists, it is not a built-in feature of Power BI and requires additional knowledge and installation.

 Comparison of Visual Quality and Flexibility: